 A penny stock is a share of a small public company that initially trades at a very low price—usually under $5 per share.
+This is just one way you can start investing for under $100.
 They’re also referred to as micro-cap stocks, small cap stocks, or OTC stocks.
 Penny stocks are enticing for some investors because they can be bought cheap and can potentially yield enormous returns.

 Penny stocks have been around for as long as the financial industry has existed, but they came into the collective consciousness with the Martin Scorsese film, The Wolf of Wall Street, which depicted the life of penny stock manipulator Jordan Belfort.

-The film got a lot of people asking about penny stocks.
+The film got a lot of people asking about how to invest on your own in penny stocks.
 Are they legal?
 Can you actually make lots of money by trading them?
 How do you even go about trading penny stocks?

 Let’s answer those questions for you.